GabeScott/standard-works-vault/General Conference/1981 April - Life—A Great Proving Ground.md

 The master returned and asked for an accounting.

-To the servants who had multiplied their talents, the master said: “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things.”
-(Matt.
-25:23.)
+To the servants who had multiplied their talents, the master said: “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things.” ([[Matthew 25.23|Matt.
+25:23]].)

 The master called the servant who had hidden his talent and did not multiply it a slothful servant and said he would take the one talent from him and give it to the servant who had ten talents.

 What a marvelous philosophy—the gospel of work!

-At the time the present welfare program of the Church was established, the First Presidency explained that the primary purpose was to “set up ... a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self respect be once more established amongst our people.
+At the time the present welfare program of the Church was established, the First Presidency explained that the primary purpose was to “set up … a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self respect be once more established amongst our people.
 The aim of the Church is to help the people to help themselves.
 Work is to be re-enthroned as the ruling principle of the lives of our Church membership.”
 (In Conference Report, October 1936, p.
 3.)

 These are eternal principles and are as applicable to us today as they were when they were given.